pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 3. In the search bar under Find Applications, enter saml, and then choose SAML Test Connector (Advanced) to open the Add SAML Test Connector page.
 4. (Optional) Do any of the following:
     For Display Name, enter a name and description.
 For example, PactFlow.
-    For Rectangular Icon and Square Icon, you can add icons for PactFlow.
+    For the Rectangular Icon and Square Icon, you can add PactFlow icons.
     For Description, enter a short summary description.
 5. Choose Save.